TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Backend / Frontend*

         The Backend and Frontend are the two main areas of TYPO3 CMS.
-The backend is the administrative interface for editors and administrators, while the frontend is the publicly accessible part of the website.
+The backend is the administrative interface for editors and administrators.
+The frontend is the publicly accessible part of the website.

     ..  _backend-bookmarks: